feature request #7899

 ORTHOGRAPHIC_VARIANT. from all comboboxes except the one in the Orthographic correction field

 fix #7899 orthographic variant and corrections implemented in taxon name popup editor

 ref #7899 adding new name as orthographic correction with correct bean instantiator

 ref #7899 starting 'Incorrect name' editor without mode VALIDATE_AGAINST_HIGHER_NAME_PART and hiding 'Ortographic correction' toggle

-#2 Updated by Wolf-Henning Kusber 2 months ago
+#2 Updated by Wolf-Henning Kusber over 2 years ago

 Im Vergleich zu meinem Vorschlag habe ich zu Mastogloia wulffii im TaxEditor Mastogloia wulffiae neu angelegt, dieselben Autoren neu ausgewählt, dieselbe Referenz neu ausgewählt, dieselben RefDetails eingegeben, für Mastogloia wulffii Name Relationship= is original spelling for Mastogloia wulffiae angelegt und Rule Considered sowie Reference ausgewählt.
 Das ist deutlich aufwändiger als der oben genannte Vorschlag.

-#4 Updated by Andreas Kohlbecker about 1 month ago
+#4 Updated by Andreas Kohlbecker over 2 years ago